About Ely, Minnesota

 What to bring

 Obviously, a good jacket, boots, hat, gloves or mitts, and a scarf.
 Don’t have these items?
 Ely has two specialty businesses that manufacture outdoor wear, some made right here in Ely.
 Steger Mukluks are world-famous footwear for snow and cold.
-Wintergreen Designs creates outwear used in Artic treks, so you know that’s warm!
+Wintergreen Northernwear creates outerwear used in Arctic treks, so you know that’s warm!

-There are local businesses that can provide you with cross-country ski equipment, dog sledding trips, snowmobile rentals, ice skating equipment – whateever you need to enjoy your time up north.
-We urge you to support our local winter businesses.
+There are local businesses that can provide you with cross-country ski equipment, dog sledding trips, snowmobile rentals, ice skating equipment – whatever you need to enjoy your time up north.
+We urge you to support our local winter businesses, especially our sponsors.
+Check them our sponsors here.

 For more information, contact the Ely Chamber of Commerce who can help you find whatever you need in the area.